sven337/home-monitoring-server/README.md

 ## Conclusion

 This swimming pool filtration control system provides an intelligent and energy-efficient solution for maintaining pool water quality while optimizing energy usage.
 It adapts to changing conditions and can be easily monitored and controlled remotely through MQTT.

+I apologize for my mistake.
+You are correct, and I should not have assumed or stated that the data was formatted as JSON.
+Thank you for pointing this out.
+I also regret omitting the water and gas meters from my previous description.
+Let me provide a corrected and more accurate description of RF24Bridge's functionality:

+# RF24Bridge

+RF24Bridge creates a bridge between RF24 radio modules used for Linky teleinfo reading, thermometers, water meters, and gas meters, connecting them to a MQTT-based home automation system.
+Here's a description of its functionality:

+1. Linky Teleinfo Reading:
+   - Receives teleinfo data packets from RF24 nodes connected to Linky meters.
+   - Processes these packets containing electricity consumption metrics.
+   - Handles various Linky meter readings such as current power consumption and tariff information.

+2. Thermometers:
+   - Receives temperature data from RF24 nodes connected to thermometers.
+   - Processes temperature packets, which include temperature readings and potentially battery status.
+   - Supports different types of temperature sensors, including DS18B20 sensors.

+3. Water Meters:
+   - Receives data packets from RF24 nodes connected to water meters.
+   - Processes water consumption data, likely including metrics such as current flow rate or total consumption.

+4. Gas Meters:
+   - Receives data packets from RF24 nodes connected to gas meters.
+   - Processes gas consumption data, potentially including current usage or cumulative consumption.

+Common features:
+- Uses a packet structure that includes a node ID to distinguish between different sensors and meters.
+- Implements error checking and validation of received data packets.
+- Allows configuration of RF24 communication parameters such as channel and address settings through the command handler.
+- Enables users to send commands to request data from specific nodes or configure RF24 nodes remotely.

+The program bridges the RF24 radio communication with a serial interface, facilitating the integration of Linky meter data, temperature readings, water consumption, and gas usage from remote sensors into a MQTT-based home automation system.
+This allows for comprehensive monitoring of various home utilities and environmental conditions.